telenovelachuan/worldwide_products/references/time_series_modeling.md

 2. ARIMA

-Used the ARIMA model implemented in statsmodels package, and apply on aggregated monthly data of different attribute value combinations
+Used the ARIMA model implemented in statsmodels package, to apply on aggregated monthly data of different attribute value combinations.

-- use Augmented Dickey Fuller test, and the p-value is larger than 0.05 so differencing is needed
+- used Augmented Dickey Fuller test, and found that the p-value is larger than 0.05 so differencing was needed
 - tried an ARIMA model with p, d, q starting as 2, 1, 1 on product Product_0606 monthly data.
 Used the trained model to predict training data, and found it's not sensitive on spikes and valleys.
 - tuned several sets of parameters and set p, d, q to be 3, 2, 1.
 Retrain model and use it to predict the test set.
 Predictions generally guesses the trend right, but not so good on extreme values: spikes and valleys.
 - used the same set of parameter to fit monthly data of Product_0458 in warehouse Whse_S.
 Since test data does not contain abrupt spikes, the predictions are quite good, going not far alongside actual values.